Cancrinos

-Cancrinos is a genus of fossil crustacean closely allied with the slipper lobsters.
+Cancrinos is a genus of fossil crustaceans closely allied with the slipper lobsters.
 One species is known, C. claviger from the Jurassic of southern Germany.

 Taxonomy

 Fossils of Cancrinos are rare, and their state of preservation is often imperfect.
 Count Georg zu Münster first described Cancrinos in 1839, based on material from the Upper Jurassic Solnhofen limestones of southern Germany.
 He described two species, Cancrinos claviger and C. latipes, differentiated by the size of the second antennae, but the two are now considered to be synonyms.

 Further specimens have been discovered in Upper Cretaceous lithographic limestones of Lebanon, and described as a new species, C. libanensis; however, Haug et al. (2016) made it the type species of a separate genus Paracancrinos.

 Classification

 Although Münster was unable to discern any living relatives of Cancrinos during his original description, Reinhard Förster proposed in 1984 that Cancrinos was a transitional form between spiny lobsters (Palinuridae) and slipper lobsters (Scyllaridae).